Ceiling Fan Buying Guide

 An important thing to remember about ceiling fans is that they don't actually change the temperature of the room.
 Ceiling fans just provide a breeze.
 So, when you're not in the room with the fan, turn it off and save energy!

-You can use reversible ceiling fans during warm and cool weather to keep the room cooler or warmer, respectively.
+You can use ceiling fans during warm and cool weather to keep the room cooler or warmer, respectively.
 In warm months, use the downdraft setting.
 In cool months, use the updraft setting.

 When you think about the efficiency of a ceiling fan, you need to consider airflow, which is a measure of how much air the ceiling fan can move.
-This is determined through the quality of the ceiling fan’s motor, the pitch or angle of the blade and the blade’s material.
+This is determined through the quality of the ceiling fan's motor, the pitch or angle of the blade and the blade's material.
 For a residential fan, the best pitch is 14 degrees because it provides the most airflow.
-The best materials for blades are laminates because laminates resist warping and are stronger than solid wood.
+The best materials for blades are laminates because they resist warping and are stronger than solid wood.

 Speaking of the best materials, the quality of the motor is really what you're paying for in a ceiling fan.
 High-quality motors are encased in heavy-gauge steel, so they're quiet, less prone to rattling and will last a long time.
 Plus, they tend to look better visually.

 Trying to pick the perfect color for your ceiling fan?
 Try identifying the most used color of wood in the room, like the flooring, and pick a fan that uses blades of that color.
-Then pick out the most used color of the metal hardware in the room, like doorknobs, and get a fan that has that finish too!
-Alternately, some people prefer all-white ceiling fans in order to blend in with a white ceiling.
+Then pick out the most used color of metal hardware in the room, like doorknobs, and get a fan that has that finish too!
+Alternately, some people prefer all-white ceiling fans to blend in with a white ceiling.